Lakhimpur Kheri: Union minister's son Ashish Mishra contracts dengue | Law-Order

 - India

-Union minister Ajay Kumar Mishra's son Ashish Mishra, who is currently in jail in connection with the Lakhimpur Kheri violence, has contracted dengue, a senior police official said on Sunday.
+Union minister Ajay Kumar Mishra's son Ashish Mishra, arrested in connection with Lakhimpur Kheri violence, has contracted dengue and shifted to the district hospital, an official said on Sunday.

-Ashish Mishra, who was taken in police remand, was sent back to the district jail on Saturday evening for treatment at its healthcare facility, Additional Superintendent of Police (ASP) Arun Kumar Singh said.
+Ashish, who was taken in police remand, was sent to the district jail Saturday evening for treatment at its healthcare facility, Additional Superintendent of Police (ASP) Arun Kumar Singh said.

-Ashish Mishra, along with three others, was taken in two-day police custody on Friday evening for further interrogation.
+Ashish, along with three others, was taken in two-day police custody on Friday evening for further interrogation in the case.

+Chief Medical Officer of Lakhimpur Kheri, Shailendra Bhatnagar along with his team examined Ashish. ''The samples (of Ashish Mishra) collected Saturday night tested positive for dengue.
+His sugar levels were found to be critical.
+Some changes were also observed in the ECG.
+This demands treatment under observation by expert doctors at the district hospital,” he told reporters on Sunday.

 Eight people, including four farmers, were killed in Uttar Pradesh's Lakhimpur Kheri on October 3 in violence that erupted during a farmers' protest.